algosup/2024-2025-project-1-fpga-team-8/Documents/quality_assurance/test_plan.md

 **Synthesis Tool:**

 - [Apio](https://apiodoc.readthedocs.io/en/stable/index.html) will be used for synthesizing the Verilog code and to create the bitstream for the FPGA.
+You can follow [this tutorial](https://nandland.com/set-up-apio-fpga-build-and-program/) to get APIO installed on your machine.

 <!-- Potentially missing STA Tools, further investigations on this subject will be done -->

 ### 2.3.
 Test Equipment

-- **Monitor:** <!-- Check the complete specifications  -->
+- **Monitor:** LCD monitor EK1 Series-EK251Q.
-- **Input Device:** The only inputs will be the Physical buttons located on the Go Board FPGA
+- **Input Device:** The only inputs will be the Physical buttons located on the Go Board FPGA.
-- **Non-Graphical Outputs:** 4 Settable LEDs and Dual 7-Segment LED Display wired on the Go Board
+- **Non-Graphical Outputs:** 4 Settable LEDs and Dual 7-Segment LED Display wired on the Go Board.

 ## 3. Scope of Testing